Flooded with light

 Choose your holiday home

-2 double bedrooms with en suite bathrooms (showers)
+- 2 double bedrooms each with en suite bathroom (shower)

 Dependance (78 m2):